aws-samples/aws-nlp-workshop/3_NLPClassifier/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. From the 88Notebook instances** page, click on the hyperlink displayed as the `Name` of the notebook you just created, in this case - `smworkshop-notebook`.
+1. From the **Notebook instances** page, click on the hyperlink displayed as the `Name` of the notebook you just created, in this case - `smworkshop-notebook`.

 1. From the **Notebook instance settings** page, follow the hyperlink displayed as the IAM role ARN.
     ![Notebook instance setting](images/notebook-instance-setting.png)